cboettig/labnotebook/_posts/2014-08-25-reproducible-research-environments-with-Docker.md

 swap enabled.
 Adding swap lets the machine cache things it doesn't need in active memory, which can be important for running things like `install.packages`.
 On larger droplets this probably is not so much of an issue.
-Here, we enable 4GB of swap on a tiny instance.
+Here, we enable 1GB of swap.
 SSH into your cloud server (or use the shell DigitalOcean provides in the browser), and run: